lidom/ffscb/README.md

 # R-package: ffscb
 The R-package `ffscb` contains the fast 'n' fair simultaneous confidence bands for functional parameters as introduced in the paper [**Fast and Fair Simultaneous Confidence Bands for Functional Parameters**](http://arxiv.org/abs/1910.00131) by [Dominik Liebl](www.dliebl.com) and [Matthew Reimherr](http://www.personal.psu.edu/mlr36/).

+The folder `Applications` contains the `r-scripts` to reproduce the applications in the manuscript.

 ## Installation
 ```r
 devtools::install_github("lidom/ffscb/ffscb")